-The biggest evolution in the mortgage and finance broking industry will be driven by data scraping technology, the head of the Mortgage and Finance Association of Australia (MFAA
+The biggest evolution in the mortgage and finance broking industry will be driven by data scraping technology, the head of the Mortgage and Finance Association of Australia (MFAA) has said.

 “There are a lot of digital businesses that are industry agnostic, so they don’t care about having a skillset in a financial background but they are just deploying great systems.
 You look at technology like Yodalee which facilitates data scraping,” Hayden told the room of 70 brokers.

 “This means that the conversation that a broker has today which take up to two hours for a good, solid fact find with a customer – asking all about their expenses, what they do and how they manage their money and budget – can be done very, very quickly.
 It can be done in a couple of minutes.

 “You can data scrap ATO information, bank account information, Xero accounting software platforms – and in a couple of minutes you can have all their analysis done.
 Effectively the two hours at the front end I think will shorten down to about 30 minutes potentially.”